awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-instance.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `HibernationOptions`  <a name="cfn-ec2-instance-hibernationoptions"></a>
 Indicates whether an instance is enabled for hibernation\.
-For more information, see [Hibernate your instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Hibernate.html) in the *Amazon Elastic Compute Cloud User Guide*\.
+For more information, see [Hibernate your instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Hibernate.html) in the *Amazon EC2 User Guide*\.
 You can't enable hibernation and AWS Nitro Enclaves on the same instance\.
 *Required*: No
 *Type*: [HibernationOptions](aws-properties-ec2-instance-hibernationoptions.md)